sghpjuikit/player/README.md

 ##### FunctionViewer
 Plots custom mathematical function in a graph
 ##### Spectrum
-Displays the audio spectrum of the playing song (doesnt work for flac and ogg).
+Displays the audio spectrum of the playing song (doesn't work for flac and ogg).
 Looks nothing like the low-fps sample from Oracle.
 Uses Canvas and smooth 60FPS animation.
 Looks very cool.
-Yet its only 58 lines!!
+Yet its only 58 lines!
 Not really useful aside being a fancy visualisation though.
 ##### WebReader
 In-app web browser.
 Experimental and not very useful.
 Image drag & drop has terrible performance for some reason.
 ##### Layouts
 Layout manager.
 Saved layout browser.
-Currently outdated and argely useless.
+Currently outdated and largely useless.
 Planned for complete rewrite.
 ##### Comet
 Loose java port of the game Comet from 90s.
 Something between Crimsonland and Geometry Wars.<br>
 You fly a rocket and shoot UFOs and asteroids to clear missions with increasing difficulty.